Four-Score/Confidential-Copilot/docs/To-Dos/auth.md

 Vulnerability: Timing attacks can potentially reveal information about the password or recovery key.

 Recommendation: Implement countermeasures against timing attacks, such as using constant-time comparison functions for password and recovery key verification.

-## API Route /api/check-user-exists

-The code in `authStore.ts` makes a call to `/api/check-user-exists` to determine if a user exists.
-The code for this API route was not provided.

-Vulnerability: Without seeing the code for this API route, it's impossible to assess its security.

-Recommendation: Ensure that the `/api/check-user-exists` route is properly secured and doesn't leak sensitive information.